benielT/ops-hls-pact25-artifact/codegen_apps/README.md

 #### 1. Source the relevant environment setup script

 Make sure you source the correct Vitis setup.
-Our prebuild binaries are on Vitis 2022.2 for U280 and Vitis 2022.1 for VCK5000.
+Our prebuild binaries are on Vitis 2022.2 for U280 and Vitis 2022.1 for VCK5000 and U55c ([details of prebuild-binary supported Vitis toolchain](#pre-build-binary-details)).
 You must have the platforms as mentioned in [benchmarked system specs](#benchmarked-system-specs), and you might need the same (or compatible) XRT driver in order to run these prebuild binaries/xcl_binaries.

 Try running the app as in [step 3](#3-run-application).
 If this step does not work, it might be due to pre-built binary incompatibility (proceed to the next section).